 Getting your paperwork together ahead of time is the best way to speed up the process.
 Most lenders will ask for a similar set of documents to get a clear picture of your agency’s financial health.
 You’ll typically need your recent business bank statements, financial statements (like a profit and loss statement), and tax returns.
 Think of it as giving the lender a snapshot of your business.
 Having these documents ready to go shows you’re organized and serious, which can make the whole experience much faster and less stressful for you.

-How Your Business History Plays a Role
+Does Your Business History Matter?

 Lenders will want to get to know your agency a bit.
 They’ll look at a few key things to understand your business’s stability.
 This usually includes how long you’ve been in operation, your monthly or annual revenue, and your business credit history.
 Don’t worry if you’re a smaller agency; many financing options are designed specifically for you.
 The goal is for the lender to see a track record of consistent operation and responsible financial management.
 A solid history helps them feel confident in providing you with the funds you need to cover payroll and grow.